docwho2/java-chime-voicesdk-sma/README.md

 ## Library Overview

 The library provides two approaches: a JSON event mapping model and, on top of that, a flow-based library that allows programmers to develop call flows without having to deal with event handling and flow optimization.
 The latter enables developers to quickly build applications with minimal coding.
-For more in-depth information about using the library and writing applications, please refer to the Library [README](ChimeSMA/README.md).

 ### JSON Java Events

 AWS Lambda is excellent at handling events in JSON.
 AWS provides the [Lambda Java Events](https://github.com/aws/aws-lambda-java-libs/tree/main/aws-lambda-java-events) library, which handles most of the services that directly integrate with Lambda and provides a full Java Object model for the requests and responses.
 However, the Chime SMA events are not included in this package.
 This library follows a similar approach and is used as follows:

-- You define your Lambda to implement [RequestHandler](https://github.com/aws/aws-lambda-java-libs/blob/main/aws-lambda-java-core/src/main/java/com/amazonaws/services/lambda/runtime/RequestHandler.java)<[SMARequest](ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMARequest.java), [SMAResponse](ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMAResponse.java)>.
+- You define your Lambda to implement [RequestHandler](https://github.com/aws/aws-lambda-java-libs/blob/main/aws-lambda-java-core/src/main/java/com/amazonaws/services/lambda/runtime/RequestHandler.java)<[SMARequest](ChimeSMAEvent/src/main/java/cloud/cleo/chimesma/model/SMARequest.java), [SMAResponse](ChimeSMAEvent/src/main/java/cloud/cleo/chimesma/model/SMAResponse.java)>.
 - Process the incoming request and respond as necessary.
 Refer to [Helloworld.java](Examples/src/main/java/cloud/cleo/chimesma/examples/response/HelloWorld.java) for an example.
 - Note that you are responsible for handling the SMA state machine, and this quickly becomes unmanageable as the complexity of your application increases.
 - Use this low-level approach when you need to control every aspect of the state machine.
+- For more in-depth information about using the library and writing applications, please refer to the Library [README](ChimeSMAEvent/README.md).

 ### Java Action Flow Model